 Your first vet visit cost may be considerably higher if your new dog or cat needs any medications or preventives.

-Regular vet visits are an important part of maintaining your pet's health.
-By establishing a strong relationship from the beginning, you'll be in the best position to make sure your pet stays healthy.
+Regular veterinarian visits are essential to maintaining your pet’s health.
+By establishing a strong relationship from the beginning, you’ll be in the best position to make sure your pet stays healthy.